repology/repology-updater/README.md

 - ```-n``` filter only packages present in this many repos
 - ```-r``` matches only packages present in specified repo
 - ```-R``` matches only packages not present in specified repo

+Instead of single report generation with filtering, you may specify ```-o``` to make repology generate a static website with multiple reports.

 Additionally, you will likely need